Amy Pharaoh: Career

 In 2022, under the name of Amy Pharaoh she competed at the 2022 Commonwealth Games in the women's singles and the women's pairs at the Games.
 In the pairs with Sophie Tolchard she secured a silver medal.

 In 2023, she was selected as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
 She participated in the women's pairs and the women's fours events.
 In the fours, her team won the gold medal defeating Australia in the final.

 In 2024, Pharaoah was named in the team for the 2024 European Bowls Championships and won the gold medal in the singles.

-Pharaoah won her 14th and 15th national outdoor tites in the pairs and triples respectively at the 2025 Bowls England National Finals.
+Pharaoh won her 14th and 15th national outdoor tites in the pairs and triples respectively at the 2025 Bowls England National Finals.

+Playing with Sian Honnor, she won the gold medal in the women's pairs at the 2026 Commonwealth Games in Glasgow, defeating Syafiqa Haidar and Aleena Nawawi of Malaysia in the final.